Skip to content

 • Standalone editorial

-EliteSingles built its reputation on a single promise: a smaller, vetted pool of members who are explicit about wanting a committed relationship.
-In testing across three months, that promise mostly holds.
-The personality questionnaire is the work, and the matches it surfaces — particularly outside the obvious filters — are noticeably better than what a similarly priced subscription competitor produces.
+EliteSingles built its name on one promise: a smaller, vetted pool of people explicit about wanting commitment.
+While it was running, that promise mostly held.
+The personality questionnaire was the work you put in, and the matches it returned — especially the ones outside your obvious filters — were noticeably better than what a similarly priced subscription rival produced at the time.

-The platform performs best for members in their 30s and 40s who have already decided they want a serious relationship and are willing to spend forty minutes upfront on a personality test.
-If you bounce off long forms, the value of the rest of the product collapses, because the matching engine relies on those answers heavily.
+It worked best for people in their 30s and 40s who'd already settled on a serious relationship and would spend forty minutes upfront on a personality test.
+Anyone who bounced off long forms got little from the rest of it, because the matching engine leaned hard on those answers.

-EliteSingles charges a tiered subscription that scales with term length.
-As of this review, six-month plans land in the mid-range for the serious-relationship category — more than mass-market apps, less than concierge services.
-Promotions appear seasonally; we'd avoid the one-month plan in favor of three or six months.
+Pricing was a tiered subscription that scaled with term length.
+As of this review, six-month plans sat mid-range for serious-relationship products — more than mass-market apps, less than concierge matchmakers.

 Strengths & weaknesses